dell/dkms/README.md

 This requires the `openssl` command to be present on the system.

 Private key and certificate are auto generated the first time DKMS is run and placed in `/var/lib/dkms`.
-These certificate files can be prepulated with your own certificates of choice.
+These certificate files can be pre-populated with your own certificates of choice.

 The location as well can be changed by setting the appropriate variables in `/etc/dkms/framework.conf`.
-For example, to awllow usage of the system default Debian and Ubuntu `update-secureboot-policy` set the configuration file as
+For example, to allow usage of the system default Debian and Ubuntu `update-secureboot-policy` set the configuration file as
 follows:
 ```